phylotastic/datelife/cran-comments.md

 ## New submission v0.6.9
-This is a maintenance submission, where I have:
+This is a maintenance submission, where we have:
 - added tests
-- added spelling
+- added spelling check
-- updated some functions
+- updated and fixed bugs from functions

 Thanks!